 Mobile Home Parks within Unincorporated Ventura County

 There are a total of 25 mobile home parks located in the unincorporated Ventura County.
-Of these parks, 24 are regulated by the Ordinance.
-Only the Oak Haven Mobile Home Park, located in Supervisorial District 1, is entirely exempt from the Ventura County Rent Control Ordinance due to its date of construction having occurred after 1982 (Section 81002(b) of the Ventura County Rent Control Ordinance).
 Most of the mobile home parks in unincorporated Ventura County (18 of 25) are located in Supervisorial District 1.
 The remaining seven mobile home parks are located in Supervisorial Districts 2, 3, and 5.
 Supervisorial District 4 has no mobile home parks subject to the Ventura County Rent Control Ordinance.

 - Map of Mobile Home Parks in Unincorporated Ventura County

 - Map of Mobile Home Parks located in District 1

 Mobile Home Park Rent Control Program Status Reports

-The Ordinance specifies that the RRB render “a tri-annual comprehensive written report to the Board of Supervisors concerning its activities, holdings, actions, results of hearings, and all other matters pertinent to this Ordinance which may be of interest to the Board of Supervisors.”
-(Section 81004 (e) of Ordinance No. 4462).
+The Ordinance specifies that the RRB render “a triennial comprehensive written report to the Board of Supervisors concerning its activities, holdings, actions, results of hearings, and all other matters pertinent to this Chapter which may be of interest to the Board of Supervisors.”
+(Section 81004 (e) of Ordinance No. 4620).
 Below is a list of historical status reports for the Ventura County Mobile Home Park Rent Control Program.

 - 2017-2019 Status Report